ArminTamzarian/node-calendar/README.md

 ### 0.1.1

 * Implementation of `isleap`, `leapdays`, `monthrange`, and `weekday` utility functions.
+* Addition of `IllegalMonthError` and `IllegalWeekdayError` exceptions.
 * Moved `Calendar` to `calendar.Calendar` to more closely match Python package scheme.
-* Refactored testing to [mocha](http://visionmedia.github.io/mocha/) and removed browser-based testing framework.
+* Refactored testing to [Mocha](http://visionmedia.github.io/mocha/) and removed browser-based testing framework.
 * Numerous unit tests added.

 ### 0.1.0